sunilkumartc/data-platform-playbook/docs/data-quality/governance.md

 # Quality, Governance & Observability

+> "Observability is just empathy for future engineers."

 Data quality and governance aren't nice-to-haves—they're prerequisites for trust.
 Without them, your platform becomes a liability, not an asset.
 This chapter covers how to build quality into your platform and govern data effectively.

+> "Pipelines fail quietly.
+People fail when no one explains why they exist."

 ## Data Quality Framework